Texas is a community property state, which means that divorcing couples are required to divide all of their marital assets equally upon divorce.

 This applies to all marital

-Unfortunately, dividing real estate can be a complicated process, so if you and your spouse are contemplating divorce, please don’t hesitate to call our office to speak with an experienced attorney about your own divorce and rental property-related questions or concerns.
+Unfortunately, dividing real estate can be a complicated process, so if you and your spouse are contemplating divorce, please don’t hesitate to call our office to speak with an experienced divorce attorney about your own divorce and rental property-related questions or concerns.

 Selling Your Property